Rehydrate blob data from the archive tier

 Copy an archived blob to an online tier

-If you don't want to rehydrate a blob, you can choose a Copy Blob operation.
-Your original blob will remain unmodified in archive while you work on the new blob in the hot or cool tier.
-You can set the optional x-ms-rehydrate-priority property to Standard or High (preview) when using the copy process.
+If you don't want to rehydrate your archive blob, you can choose to do a Copy Blob operation.
+Your original blob will remain unmodified in archive while a new blob is created in the online hot or cool tier for you to work on.
+In the Copy Blob operation, you may also set the optional x-ms-rehydrate-priority property to Standard or High (preview) to specify the priority at which you want your blob copy created.

-Archive blobs can only be copied to online destination tiers.
-Copying an archive blob to another archive blob isn't supported.
+Archive blobs can only be copied to online destination tiers within the same storage account.
+Copying an archive blob to another archive blob is not supported.

-Copying a blob from Archive takes time.
-Behind the scenes, the Copy Blob operation temporarily rehydrates your archive source blob to create a new online blob in the destination tier.
-This new blob is not available until the temporary rehydration from archive is complete and the data is written to the new blob.
+Copying a blob from archive can take hours to complete depending on the rehydrate priority selected.
+Behind the scenes, the Copy Blob operation reads your archive source blob to create a new online blob in the selected destination tier.
+The new blob may be visible when you list blobs but the data is not available until the read from the source archive blob is complete and data is written to the new online destination blob.
+The new blob is as an independent copy and any modification or deletion to it does not affect the source archive blob.

 Pricing and billing

 Rehydrating blobs out of archive into hot or cool tiers are charged as read operations and data retrieval.
 Using High priority (preview) has higher operation and data retrieval costs compared to standard priority.
-High-priority rehydration shows up as a separate line item on your bill.
-If a high-priority request to return an archive blob of a few gigabytes takes over 5 hours, you won't be charged the high-priority retrieval rate.
-However, standard retrieval rates still apply.
+High priority rehydration shows up as a separate line item on your bill.
+If a high priority request to return an archive blob of a few gigabytes takes over 5 hours, you won't be charged the high priority retrieval rate.
+However, standard retrieval rates still apply as the rehydration was prioritized over other requests.

 Copying blobs from archive into hot or cool tiers are charged as read operations and data retrieval.
-A write operation is charged for the creation of the new copy.
+A write operation is charged for the creation of the new blob copy.
 Early deletion fees don't apply when you copy to an online blob because the source blob remains unmodified in the archive tier.
-High priority charges do apply.
+High priority retrieval charges do apply if selected.

 Blobs in the archive tier should be stored for a minimum of 180 days.
 Deleting or rehydrating archived blobs before 180 days will incur early deletion fees.